mohanraj1311/ApacheLogAnalysis/README.md

 We could have also used spark streaming if we need the top users data continously.

 ## Why Spark ?
-Spark is a fast and general engine for large scaling data processing.
+Spark is a fast and general purpose engine for large scale data processing.
 Basically it can take masssive data sets and distribute the processing across clusters.

 ## How to run ?